Language selection

 How will the CBSA convert Legacy Security programs (Importer Direct Program)?

-Existing financial security agreements will be transferred to CARM by the CBSA.
-When the amount is not enough to meet the new CARM requirement, the importers will have the option to post additional security.
+Existing financial security agreements have been transferred to CARM by the CBSA.
+When the amount is not enough to meet the new CARM requirement, an importer will have the option to post additional security.
 System nudges will activate when the balance due is equal or higher than 75% of the total expected security coverage.

-Do importers have to enrol in RPP during the transition period?
+Do importers need to enrol in RPP during the transition period?

 Importers that registered on the CARM Client Portal (CCP) before or had a history of importing commercial goods into Canada did not need to enrol in the Release Prior to Payment (RPP) program.
 These importers were automatically provided the RPP indicator by the CBSA and all they have to do to remain in this program is post their required financial security prior to the end of the 180-day transition period.